JetBrains/kotlin-web-site/docs/topics/multiplatform/multiplatform-dsl-reference.md

 ## Language settings

-The `languageSettings` block of a source set defines certain aspects of project analysis and build.
+The `languageSettings {}` block of a source set defines certain aspects of project analysis and build.
 The following language settings are available:

 | **Name**                | **Description**                                                                                                                                                                 |
 |-------------------------|---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|